UW Health Behavioral Health and Recovery Clinic

 Calling someone for help can be frightening and make you feel overwhelmed.
 You are not alone.
 Every day, thousands of people get help and improve the quality of their life or the life of a loved one.

-Gateway Recovery is here to help.
+The UW Health Behavioral Health and Recovery Clinic is here to help.

 Continuing the UW Health tradition of excellence, we provide quality care that is sensitive, compassionate and confidential.